Metropolis of Chicago launches new, women-led initiative to expand ministries at the parish level

 - Present best practices to the Metropolis and the cohort of fellows at an end-of-year reception

-Upon completion of their fellowship, individuals will receive the blessing of His Eminence Metropolitan Nathanael into the Order of the Myrrhbearing Women.
+Upon completion of their fellowship, individuals will receive the blessing of His Eminence Metropolitan Nathanael into the Myrrhbearing Women.

-The Order of the Myrrhbearing Women is designed to promote and enhance the leadership and spiritual growth of women throughout the Metropolis of Chicago by creating places for women across all stages of life to continue to care for the Body of Christ.
-Core objectives of The Order include increasing the number of women who serve in leadership roles in their parishes; enhancing the visibility of their contributions; creating new ministries that facilitate the spiritual and personal development of women; and encouraging intergenerational engagement.
+The Myrrhbearing Women is designed to promote and enhance the leadership and spiritual growth of women throughout the Metropolis of Chicago by creating places for women across all stages of life to continue to care for the Body of Christ.
+Core objectives of the Myrrhbearring Women include increasing the number of women who serve in leadership roles in their parishes; enhancing the visibility of their contributions; creating new ministries that facilitate the spiritual and personal development of women; and encouraging intergenerational engagement.

 “We have benefitted from the example set by countless women in our parishes and in our families.
 They have shaped our desire and commitment to draw closer to Christ as His servant-leaders.
-The Order of the Myrrhbearing Women offers its members the opportunity, through the structure and resources extended to this new alliance, to further encourage and cultivate the potential of women within the Church,” said Joan Berg, inaugural member of the Order of the Myrrhbearing Women.
+The Myrrhbearing Women offers its members the opportunity, through the structure and resources extended to this new alliance, to further encourage and cultivate the potential of women within the Church,” said Joan Berg, inaugural member of the Myrrhbearing Women.

-The inaugural members of the Order of the Myrrhbearing Women were selected by His Eminence Metropolitan Nathanael in recognition for their dedication to the Orthodox Church, tireless work to establish the new order over the last year, and their commitment to oversee the growth of the Order of the Myrrhbearing Women.
+The inaugural members of the Myrrhbearing Women were selected by His Eminence Metropolitan Nathanael in recognition for their dedication to the Orthodox Church, tireless work to establish the new program over the last year, and their commitment to oversee the growth of the Myrrhbearing Women.

 The inaugural members include: